Homemade Orange Julius: The Iconic Creamy Citrus Smoothie

 Years ago, you could only get this drink from an Orange Julius stand or an Orange Julius store located in your favorite food court or mall.
 But after Dairy Queen bought the rights to this much-loved chain, DQ is where you need to get one of their delicious fruit smoothies.

 We now have the secret ingredients to this orange drink recipe (thanks to Dave Oberg), and you can enjoy it in minutes.
-There are only a few simple ingredients, making this a refreshing treat you can enjoy anytime.
+With only a few simple ingredients, this is a refreshing treat that you can enjoy anytime.

 Why this copycat Orange Julius recipe works